QodotPlugin/qodotplugin.github.io/docs/entities.md

 - You have to create an entity definition for this model specifically in your game’s FGD.
 - You have to enable `obj_neverball` in your Trenchbroom Game Config with this line: `"modelformats": [ "obj_neverball" ]`.
 - You cannot swap models in and out of Trenchbroom like you can with Source.
+- The support for scaling models in Trenchbroom is coming soon, but know that old Trenchbroom versions don't support scaling models.

 ## Setup